EduardoZepeda/coffee-bytes-hugo/content/posts/django/resena-de-django-for-professionals/index.en.md

 - django
 coverImage: images/Django_for_professionals.jpg
 date: '2020-04-15'
+seo_title: "Django for Professionals Book Review"
-description: Django for professionals is one of the modern books about the Django web development framework.
-This post is my take on the book.
+description: My review of Django for Professionals, one of the best modern books for learning web development with the Django framework.
 keywords:
 - django
 - python